 For the more than 10 million Americans suffering from the often-debilitating condition known as temporomandibular joint disorder, relief can’t come fast enough.

-But a new procedure could someday help patients suffering from temporomandibular joint disorder, and it’s taking a new approach at healing.
+But a new procedure could someday help patients suffering from temporomandibular joint disorder, and it’s taking a new approach to healing.

 Conducted at the University of California Irvine and the University of Texas School of Dentistry at Houston, a new study has successfully healed the temporomandibular joint of a pig with the biologically compatible rib tissue of another animal.
 The surgery is the first of its kind to be used on the temporomandibular joint, and researchers are optimistic they can replicate the results in humans.

 Dr. Randy Sanovich is an oral and maxillofacial surgeon in Dallas, Texas.
 He says the reason the tissue transplant was so successful was likely due to the biological material used in the procedure.

 “When you use biologically compatible material, it’s not only more likely to be accepted by the body, but if it’s rejected by the body it is simply reabsorbed with no negative side effects,” Sanovich says.